ejovo13/viruses/+ejovo/+saf/README.md

 ```

 Here is a table that contains all the SAFs included in this package.
-Icosahedral symmetry demands the presence of a symmetry axes of degree 5, 3, and 2.
+Icosahedral symmetry demands the presence of symmetry axes of degree 5, 3, and 2.

 | Degree | 5-fold | 3-fold | 2-fold | SAF |
 | --- | --- | --- | --- | --- |